 Research

-My research looks to the nature of various interpersonal phenomena—in particular, love—for solutions to first- and second-order ethical questions.
+My research in philosophical ethics looks to the nature of various interpersonal phenomena—in particular, love—for solutions to first- and second-order ethical questions.
 I am especially interested in questions related to the nature of normativity and moral learning.

-Three Sources of Incapacity in Anorexia Nervosa (forthcoming)
+Three Sources of Incapacity in Anorexia Nervosa (2025)

 Bioethics